v-viksur/architecture-center/docs/microservices/ci-cd.md

 - **Release management**.
 Every team should have the ability to deploy an update to production.
 That doesn't mean that every team member has permissions to do so.
 But having a centralized Release Manager role can reduce the velocity of deployments.
 The more that your CI/CD process is automated and reliable, the less there should be a need for a central authority.
 That said, you might have different policies for releasing major feature updates versus minor bug fixes.
 Being decentralized does not mean there should be zero governance.
 - **Container image versioning**.
 During the development and test cycle, the CI/CD process will build many container images.
 Only some of those are candidates for release, and then only some of those release candidates will get pushed into production.
 You should have a clear versioning strategy, so that you know which images are currently deployed to production, and can roll back to a previous version if necessary.

 These challenges reflect a fundamental tension.
 On the one hand, teams need to work as independently as possible.
-On the other hand, some coordination is needed so that a single person can do tasks like runing an integration test, redeploying the entire solution to a new cluster, or rolling back a bad update.
+On the other hand, some coordination is needed so that a single person can do tasks like running an integration test, redeploying the entire solution to a new cluster, or rolling back a bad update.

 ## Approaches to CI/CD

 It's a good practice for every service team to containerize their build environment.
 This container should have all of the build tools necessary to build the code artifacts for their service.
 Often you can find an official Docker image for your language and framework.
 Then you can use `docker run` or Docker Compose to run the build.

 With this approach, it's trivial to set up a new build environment.
-A devloper who wants to build your code doesn't need to install a set of build tools, but simply runs the container image.
+A developer who wants to build your code doesn't need to install a set of build tools, but simply runs the container image.
 Perhaps more importantly, your build server can be configured to the do the same thing.
 That way, you don't need to install those tools onto the build server, or manage conflicting versions of tools.

 For local development and testing, use Docker to run the service inside a container.
 As part of this process, you may need to run other containers that have mock services or test databases needed for local testing.
 You could use Docker Compose to coordinate these containers, or use Minikube to run Kubernetes locally.